jonathanburgossaldivia/AnyDesk-OpenSuse-Tumbleweed/README.md

 Some programs for OpenSuse.

-Basically install programs that are not in the repositories.:
+Basically install useful programs that are not in the repositories:

   * Anydesk: remote technical support
   * gotop: modern terminal based graphical activity monitor